 Mine Subsidence and Flooding in Newcastle Mayfield Mines

-For over 15 years, we have been experiencing mine subsidence and mine water flooding from abandoned mines in Mayfield, Newcastle.
-We have 2 problems;
+For over 15 years, we experienced mine subsidence and mine water flooding from abandoned mines in Mayfield, Newcastle.
+The 2 problems;

 1) Mine Subsidence under our properties from the Spennymore Colliery.